ashu26jha/NFT-MarketPlace-Loan/README.md

 - If borrower pays on time, NFT is returned to the customer, lender can withdraw the amount
 - If borrower fails to pay back in time, ownership of NFT is transfered to the lender

-### Optimisation idea: If first m loans are paid start checkup from m.
+### Optimisation idea: If first m loans are paid start checkUpKeep from m.